 Linearity and energy resolution are the main figures of merit of a spectrometric system.
 In the proposed experiment, based on a scintillating crystal coupled to a Silicon Photomultipliers, deviations in the linearity may be due to the sensor or the front-end electronics saturation.
-The student is guided through the analysis of the response curve using a series of isotopes up to the MeV energy by a 60Co source and to disentangle the different effects.
+The student is guided through the analysis of the response curve using a series of isotopes up to the MeV energy by a 60 Co source and to disentangle the different effects.
 At the same time, the energy resolution of the system is measured by the width of the photo-peaks and the results compared to what is expected by the fluctuations in the number of detected scintillation photons, the system noise, the sensor stochastic effects, the intrinsic resolution of the scintillator.

-This is following an initial activity on the optimization of the operating parameters by an analysis of the photo-peak position and the resolution for a single isotope.
+This is following an initial activity on the optimization of the operating parameters by an analysis of the photo-peak position and the resolution for a single isotope the scintillation light and, last but not least, cost.
+The choice of the scintillator is essentially dependent on the specific targeted application.